Toilet Leaks When Flushed? Here is how to Fix it Fast

 Step 1: Disconnect Water to the Toilet

-- Look for the toilet shut off valve.
-It is located at the rear wall of the toilet mostly on the left hand side.
+- Look for the toilet shut-off valve.
+It is located at the rear wall of the toilet, mostly on the left-hand side.

 - Turn this valve clockwise.
-If you have the push/pull valve, pull it outwards to turn off water to the toilet tank.
+If you have the push/pull valve, pull it outwards to turn off the water to the toilet tank.

 Step 2: Drain the Toilet Tank